hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 this.field("url");
 ```

-And then finally, load the results into a template, that can be injected into the `.search-results` list
+And then finally, load the results into a template, that can be injected into the `ul.search-results` element

 ```js
 if (searchResults.length > 0) {